BUSINESS ENERGY

 Set up a direct debit

 Direct debit is one of the easiest and most reliable ways to pay your business energy bills.
-Once it’s set up, the money comes out of your account automatically each month.
-This means you won’t forget a payment or get charged for paying late.
+Once it’s set up, the money is taken from your account automatically each month.
+This means you won’t forget a payment or be charged for paying late.

-If you don't fancy taking regular meter readings, it could be worth getting a business smart meter that will automatically send readings to your supplier for accurate billing.
+If you don't fancy taking regular meter readings, it could be worth getting a business smart meter.
+This will automatically send readings to your supplier for accurate billing.

-To set it up, log into your supplier account or give them a call.
+To set up a Direct Debit for your business energy bills, log into your supplier account or give them a call.
 You’ll need your business bank details and a preferred payment date.

 Pay online through your supplier

 Paying online is quick and flexible.
-Most business energy suppliers let you log into your account and pay directly through their website.
+Most business energy suppliers have a part of their website where you can log in to your account and pay directly.
 To pay, you'll need your customer number and a debit or credit card, and payments usually appear on your account within one to two working days.

 This is a good option if you like to be in control of when and how much you pay, especially if your monthly bills vary.
 If you have an online-only tariff, this may also come with discounted rates.